elunna/nerfhack-changelog/README.md

 | shield   | n/a        | ->  | basic      |

 ### ROGUE
-* In the Rogue quest, some hidden doors were added to the Master Assassin's lair to make accessing the nemesis a little easier.
 * Rogues also get a multishot bonus for knives.
 * Rogues start with a +2 stiletto instead of a short sword
 * Rogues start with a stack of knives instead of daggers